Is Secondary Amenorrhea?

 - birth control use

-- certain medications
+- certain medications that treat cancer, psychosis,

-Amenorrhea is not harmful to your health.
-It can be treated effectively in most cases.
-However, you must address the underlying conditions that cause amenorrhea to ensure your overall health.
+be treated effectively in most cases.
+However, you must address the underlying

-Causes of Secondary Amenorrhea
+Causes Secondary Amenorrhea?

-A hormonal imbalance is the most common cause of this condition.
-A hormonal imbalance can occur as a result of:
+A hormonal imbalance is the most common cause of secondary

 - tumors on the pituitary gland